aaditya29/aaditya29/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2> <br>

-I am a Software Engineer whose areas of interest lies in Micro-Services, Machine Learning and Distributed Systems. <br>
+I am an engineer whose areas of interest lies in field of Micro-Services, Machine Learning and Distributed Systems. <br>
 My little experience till now with the various technologies are listed in the **toolbox** below:<br>

 ---